uTensor/utensor-helloworld/README.md

 ```

 ## Training and Code Generation
-The sample project should already include the generated code and is ready to be compiled.
-The [mnist_conv.ipynb](https://github.com/uTensor/utensor-helloworld/blob/re-arch-rc1/mnist_conv.ipynb) contains the instructors for training a convolutional neural network.
+The sample project should already include the generated model code and is ready to be compiled, however if you want to generate the input model directly check out [mnist_conv.ipynb](https://github.com/uTensor/utensor-helloworld/blob/re-arch-rc1/mnist_conv.ipynb) which contains the instructions for training this convolutional neural network.
 It can be easily modified to suit your need.

 You will need Jupyter-notebook and utensor-cli to be installed under the same Python virtual environment to run the code, from the project root:
 ```